 Tuition scholarships are paid during the academic years (fall, spring) by the appointing unit, while the Graduate College provides one credit hour of tuition and 50 percent of the mandatory fees for the summer terms.

-Typically recruitment fellowships cannot be used in combination with any other source of support (e.g., fellowship/scholarship, grant, or employment outside the University of Iowa) since the fellowships are meant to provide protected time for the student to advance their studies.
+Typically, recruitment fellowships cannot be used in combination with any other source of support (e.g., fellowship/scholarship, grant, or employment outside the University of Iowa) except for the 50% graduate assistantship.
 Failure to report additional employment can be considered in future applications/nominations/continued Graduate College funding for both the student and the department.
 For more information or to ask for a possible one-time exception, contact the Graduate College.

 Requirements for Departments/Programs

-- Departments must meet with Fellows at the end of each academic year and submit a brief memo to the Graduate College confirming that a Fellow is making good academic progress.
-If a Fellow has withdrawn from courses, received an incomplete in a course, or received a course grade of B- or lower, the department must address proposed remedies.
+4. Departments must meet with Fellows to complete an annual progress report, due during the spring semester, confirming that a Fellow is making good academic progress and appropriate professional development.
+If a Fellow has withdrawn from courses, received an incomplete in a course, received a course grade of B- or lower, or struggled in required program milestones, the department must address student-centered remedies.

 Requirements for Fellows

-- In addition to the annual review, fellows must complete an individual development plan (IDP) which is updated each year that outlines completed and expected academic and professional goals.
-An IDP signed by the student and the mentors must be provided.
+2. In addition to the annual review, fellows must complete an individual development plan (IDP) which is updated each year that outlines completed and expected academic and professional goals.
+An IDP signed by the student and the mentors must be submitted with the annual progress report.

 Nomination for a Graduate College Iowa Recruitment Fellowship must be submitted by the Director of Graduate Studies of the department/program to which the prospective student has been admitted.

-Eligible departments/programs may nominate up to four candidates for consideration for two possible awards.
+Eligible departments/programs may nominate up to three candidates for consideration for awards.

 Online nominations must include the following items as PDF files.

-- Letters of support from at least two faculty members (at least one from within the program and at least one who is at the associate professor level or higher) agreeing to serve as mentors for the student.
-Faculty members must have at least one of the following credentials: 1) a substantial record of successfully mentoring doctoral students to completion, 2) successfully completed or committing to completing National Research Mentoring Network training offered at the University of Iowa and elsewhere, 3) successfully completing or committing to completing a UI BUILD Certificate, and/or 4) the completion of another type of formal program demonstrating commitment to diversity and/or mentoring.
+• Letters of support from at least two faculty members (at least one from within the program and at least one who is at the associate professor level or higher) agreeing to serve as mentors for the student.
+Faculty members must have at least one of the following credentials: 1) a substantial record of successfully mentoring doctoral students to completion, 2) successfully completed or committing to completing National Research Mentoring Network training offered at the University of Iowa and elsewhere, and/or 3) the completion of another type of formal program demonstrating commitment to graduate students success.
 The letters must address how the mentor addresses this qualification.

 Nominations must be submitted online by the department or program, with all materials prepared as PDF documents.
 Applications submitted by the student (and not someone in the department such as the DGS, DEO or grad coordinator) will be voided and not considered.

-A Graduate College committee will review nominations on a rolling basis from February 13 - March 9, 2023 at 5 p.m..
-The committee will consider all submitted materials in its assessment of each nominee's potential for outstanding academic success and of the departmental commitment to the Fellow’s success.
+The deadline for submissions is March 6, 2024.
+Submissions will be accepted in Workflow beginning February 7, 2024.
+The Graduate College Committee will consider all submitted materials in its assessment of each nominee's potential for outstanding academic success and of the departmental commitment to the Fellow’s success.
 The Graduate College does not use arbitrary test score cutoffs in its assessment.

 The department will be notified once the Graduate College reviews a nomination for a Recruitment Fellowship.
 The DGS or other departmental representative should then personally contact the student as soon as possible by phone or email, followed by an official letter copied to the Graduate College.
 Please note that prior to sending this letter, it must be approved by the Graduate College because it is committing resources to that prospective student.